Commercial Driver Education in ArkansasCompare Commercial Vehicle Insurance Rates in 3 Steps

 If you are new, education is your first step toward aquiring your Commercial Driver's License (CDL).

 Arkansas does not require you to complete a formal CDL training program.
 However, you will be expected to know everything that is in the CDL manual.
 You are required to pass the written and road skills tests.
 Taking a written practice test, which contains a wide range of knowledge from the manual, is a great way to prepare yourself.
-Look for a test with 50 to 100 test questions.

 The Arkansas CDL Manual is your primary resource.
 The manual will teach you traffic rules, safety requirements, driving skills, and equipment inspection.